Special offer

 What is considered compensable working time?

 When workplaces calculate overtime, they often consider what counts as working time under their policies or employment agreements.
 This may include time spent on job-related activities, such as training, travel for client meetings or other duties outlined by the organisation.
 Employers can also refer to government guidance for more detail on working time expectations.
-Other time considered as working time includes:

 Types of overtime